Stalkakuma/filter-countries/README.md

 2. List to display data
 3. Make the list sortable alphabetically by name (ascending, descending).
 4. Implement a filter(s) that filters countries:
- ⋅⋅1.
-That are smaller than Lithuania by area.
+   - That are smaller/larger than Lithuania by area.
+   - That of several regions
+5. Implemented Pagination

+Pagination uses a helper function called range(), which is used for populating and Array from 1 to the number of pages for pagination.

 ### Things to do